auth0/docs/articles/quickstart/spa/aurelia/_includes/_centralized_login.md

 ## Embedded Login

-Auth0's universal login provides the fastest, most secure, and most feature-rich way to implement authentication in your app.
+Auth0's Universal Login provides the fastest, most secure, and most feature-rich way to implement authentication in your app.
 If required, the Lock widget can also be embedded directly into your application, but certain features such as single sign-on won't be accessible.
 It is highly recommended that you use the login page (as covered in this tutorial), but if you wish to embed the Lock widget directly in your application, follow the [Embedded Login sample](https://github.com/auth0-community/auth0-aurelia-samples/tree/embedded-login/01-Embedded-Login).